Yailin La Más Viral: Career

-Yailin is a Dominican dembow artist.
-She signed with Akino Mundial Music in 2019.
-In August 2020, she released "Quien Me Atraca A Mí (remix)" featuring Haraca Kiko under Gatty Music.
+Díaz is a dembow artist.
+Currently signed to Iris Live Music / Roc Nation Distribution, she released her first single in August 2020, "Quién Me Atraca a Mí" (remix) featuring Haraca Kiko under Gatty Music.
 In December 2020, she released "Yo No Me Voy Acostar" with Tokischa and La Perversa.
 She quickly gained popularity on TikTok in 2021 after releasing the hit song "Chivirika" with El Villano RD.
-In April 2022, Yailin commenced her first concert tour in the United States.
+In April 2022, Díaz commenced her first concert tour in the United States.

-On 1 April 2022, Anuel AA and Yailin released their single "Si Tú Me Busca".
+On 1 April 2022, Anuel AA and Díaz released their single "Si Tú Me Busca".
 The song was produced by Súbelo Neo.

-In October 2022, Yailin collaborated with la Insuperable and Farina in "Soy Mamá" (remix).

-In late 2022, it was confirmed that Yailin appears on Anuel AA's album LLNM2 in the songs "La Máquina" and "Del Kilo".
+In 2024, Díaz collaborated with New York rapper Lil Tjay for the song "Step Up".